Born: 3rd June 1916, Ely, Cambridgeshire.

 Relatives Notified & Address: Son of James William & Emily Ada How; husband of Mary Una How, of Ipswich.

-Father: James William How, born 1874, Great Bavely, Huntingdonshire.
+Father: James William How, born July 1873, Great Bavely, Huntingdonshire.
+A Builder.

 In 1940, Deben, Suffolk, Reginald married Mary Una Nalborough, born February 1915, Tendring, Essex.